-For standard appeals, DHMP will make a decision and send you written notice of the decision no later than 10 working days from the date you file your standard appeal.
-For expedited appeals, DHMP will make a decision and send you written notice of the decision no later than three working days from the date you file your expedited appeal.
+For standard appeals, DHMP will make a decision and send you written notice of the decision no later than 10 working days from the receipt your standard appeal.
+For expedited appeals, DHMP will make a decision and send you written notice of the decision no later than 72 hours from the date you file your expedited appeal.
 DHMP will also try to notify you of the decision over the phone for expedited appeals.